 MASTER OF MINISTRY (MMin)

-The Master of Ministry forms part of a nested suite of postgraduate programs that also includes the Graduate Diploma of Ministry and Doctor of Ministry.
+The Master of Ministry forms part of a nested suite of postgraduate programs that also includes the Graduate Certificate in Ministry Studies, the Graduate Diploma of Ministry and Doctor of Ministry.

 Entry to the Master of Ministry normally requires:

 - A Bachelor of Ministry degree or equivalent qualification or the ACD Graduate Diploma in Ministry or equivalent qualification; and

 - At least two years’ relevant ministry experience; and

 However, the Postgraduate Committee may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.